stevecm1994/Aem-Solr-Search/README.md

 # AEM Solr Project for Indexing/Updating/Deleting Data from Solr

-This is a project template for AEM-based applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+This is a project which implements end to end flow for indexing/deleting/updating/retrieving data from solr server integrating with AEM.
+This project majorly contains backend OSGI modules to cater the above functionalities.

 ## Modules